Defilers and Preservers: The Wizards of Athas: Contents

-Defilers and Preservers: The Wizards of Athas includes a comprehensive listing of every spell available to the wizards of Athas, drawn from the second edition Player's Handbook, The Complete Wizard's Handbook, the original Tome of Magic, and the revised edition rules from the Dark Sun Campaign Setting, Expanded and Revised.
-It also includes details on new magical sources to draw from and expanded guidelines on the actual drain of magical energy.
-Many tables and charts are reproduced from "The Age of Heroes" booklet, but these are combined with the new procedures to create a complete magical tome to refer to.
-The book includes 13 new character kits for the wizard class, including the shadow wizards who draw from a new source of energy - a realm of chill darkness known only as The Black.
-Full rules are detailed for the transformation of 20th level wizards to 21st level dragons, or avangions for good-aligned characters, both of which also have psionic powers.
-Defilers and Preservers also adds 13 new proficiencies and 61 new spells, as well as 10th level reality-altering psionic enchantments.
+Defilers and Preservers: The Wizards of Athas is a supplement which presents a full listing of all the spells that wizards on Athas have access to, compiled from the second edition Player's Handbook, The Complete Wizard's Handbook, the original Tome of Magic, and the Dark Sun Campaign Setting, Expanded and Revised.
+It also includes information about new magical sources that wizard characters can draw from as well as additional guidelines about the drain of magical energy.
+The book duplicates tables and charts found in "The Age of Heroes" booklet, joining these with the new procedures to provide a single magical source for players.
+The book introduces 13 new wizard character kits.
+It includes a full set of transformation rules for 20th level wizards to become psionic powered 21st level dragons or good-aligned avangions.
+Defilers and Preservers also presents 13 new proficiencies and 61 new spells, and 10th level psionic enchantments that have the ability to alter reality.